My Wife's Next Husband

-In the office, she’ll see someone give him a plant that isn’t flourishing.
+First, she’ll see someone give him an office plant that isn’t flourishing.
 He’ll smile and hold it in his hands.
 He’ll study it for a moment.
 He’ll look like an actor cast as an out-of-work carpenter.

 Ballroom, every woman will think, for lack of a better word.